yochaigal/cairn/wip/west-marches/forest.md

 - **Spoor**: Peripheral images

-### 8. Bandit Camp
+### 8. Lost Altar

-  - Sleeping peacefully atop two bought, a giant is snoring.
-The ground vibrates in response.
+An enormous altar carved from stone blocks the path ahead.

+- **Boulder**: Immovable by conventional means, it blocks the path entirely.
+If exposed to darkness, it will revert back to a troll.
+- **Troll**:

-### 9. Old Timber Mill
+### 9. The Hearth

-  - A rotted, vine-covered cabin, clearly abandoned long ago.
-A delicious smell wafts from the window.
+An old, vine-covered **wooden cabin**.
+At sundown, a delightful aroma wafts out of a broken window.

+- **Cabin**: Appears long-abandoned.
+A long dining room table is free from dust, protected by a beautiful white tablecloth.
+In the oven are human remains.
+- **Meal**: At sundown every evening, a perfectly prepared meal appears on the dining room table, still warm.
+The food is delicious and nourishing, but leaves the eater _deprived_ the following day if more of the food is not consumed.

-### 10. Slippery Moss
+### 10. Slippery Path

-  - A lone woodwose stands directly on the path ahead, holding a large stick.
+A lone **woodwose** stands tall in the center of the path ahead, clutching a large **stick** with a determined gaze.

 ## C (Animal Path)

 - **Spoor**: Animals acting strangely

-### 11. Rotted Mill
+### 11. Quicksand Trap

-  - A patch of quicksand disguised as soft ground.
-A broken spool of rope lies nearby.
+A collapsed and **rotting mill**, surrounded by **yellow dirt**.

+- **Mill**:
+- **Sand**: Quicksand.
+DEX save to escape, failure causes the victim to sink down further (maximum 3 attempts).

-### 12. Giant Spider Nest
+### 12. Wounded Watcher

-  - A wounded animal, whining pitifully and limping.
-There is intelligence in its eyes.
+A wounded **boar** limps painfully near what seems to be large, **black mass** of leaves and wood.

+- **Boar**: Has a large spider bite on one of its hindquarters.
+It does not run away, and its eyes hold a fierce determination.
+- **Black Mass**: White silk holds the pile together.
+Hidden beneath is a nest of giant spiders.

 ## D (Cloistered Grove)